No matter how many times we’re told email marketing is dead, the channel continues to be an effective way to generate

 Email Marketing List Segmentation Drives Revenue

 Even as new tactics and technologies emerge, email marketing and personalization remain essential to marketing success.
-Whether you already employ segmentation tactics or haven’t yet ventured into the world of email marketing, we hope you take something from this post and apply it to your marketing efforts.
+Whether you already employ list segmentation tactics or haven’t yet ventured into the world of email marketing, we hope you take something from this post and apply it to your marketing efforts.